 Sure, that’d be nice to have if you want to put cash away in a safe place and earn 100-150bps more than what you get today, but the times were different then.

-That is to say, don’t look at the coupon on bonds and think that is the only return you can get.
+That is to say, when you invest in bonds, don’t look at just the coupon on bonds and think that is the only return you can get.
 If we hit a recession or there is fear in the market, these safer bonds will likely move up, while the equity market goes down.
 Indeed, since the Fed’s main tool here is to tighten rates in order to stimulate an economy going through a recession that is what we saw in 2008.

 Comparison of Different Portfolios

 I’d like to show you a few scenarios.
 First, the results of a portfolio invested 100% in US stocks late in a cycle where a bubble bursts (tech bubble) compared to one that is 80 / 20 stocks to bonds as well as one with some allocation to gold to show the impact of non-correlated assets.
 I will also show this for 2008.
 This comes to an interesting tool I’ve been utilizing at www.portfoliovisualizer.com.
 I know I’ll get this comment, but obviously past results are not a predictor of the future, but do think it helps at what may happen in the future.